execRooted/useful-software/README.md

 ### Use the Program:

 - To open the control panel interface, press `Ctrl + Alt + P`.
+- To quit the program, make sure that the window is in focus (click on it) and press Q.
 - From there, you can interact with the buttons for system information, shutdown, restart, and network reset.